Thursday, April 13, 2017

 Interview with Emma Shinn

-Monika: Today’s interview will be with Emma Shinn, a transgender woman who documents her transition on Reddit as ScoutSeven.
-Emma is a retired US Marine Corps officer and now is an award-winning civilian attorney in Denver, Colorado.
-She is an LGBT activist and a member of the Board of Directors for the Colorado LGBT Bar Association.
-Hello Emma!
+Monika: Today I'm speaking with Emma Shinn, a transgender woman known on Reddit as ScoutSeven.
+A retired U.S. Marine Corps officer, she's now an award-winning attorney in Denver and serves on the board of the Colorado LGBT Bar Association.
+Welcome, Emma!

 Emma: Hi, Monika!
 Thanks for the opportunity to share my story.

 Emma: Sure!
-I am a criminal defense attorney, representing US service members across the globe at courts-martial and administrative separation hearings.
-I also represent Colorado residents at criminal proceedings in state and federal hearings.
+I am a criminal defense attorney, representing U.S. service members across the globe at courts-martial and administrative separation hearings.
+I also represent Colorado residents in criminal proceedings at both state and federal levels.

-Emma: The Colorado Lesbian, Gay, Bisexual, Transgender (“LGBT”) Bar Association is a voluntary professional association of gay, lesbian, bisexual, and transgender attorneys, judges, paralegals, and law students and allies who provide an LGBT presence within Colorado’s legal community.
-We exist to promote the recognition of civil and human rights; promote sensitivity to legal issues faced by the LGBT community; assure the fair and just treatment of members of the LGBT community; provide opportunities for LGBT attorneys, judges, and law students and allies to interact in a professional setting; build alliances with other diversity bar associations and legal organizations, and enhance the practice and professional expertise of lawyers who serve or who are members of the LGBT community.
+Emma: The Colorado Lesbian, Gay, Bisexual, Transgender (“LGBT”) Bar Association is a voluntary professional association of gay, lesbian, bisexual, and transgender attorneys, judges, paralegals, law students, and allies who provide an LGBT presence within Colorado’s legal community.
+We exist to promote the recognition of civil and human rights, promote sensitivity to legal issues faced by the LGBT community, assure the fair and just treatment of members of the LGBT community, provide opportunities for LGBT attorneys, judges, law students, and allies to interact in a professional setting, build alliances with other diversity bar associations and legal organizations, and enhance the practice and professional expertise of lawyers who serve or who are members of the LGBT community.

-Monika: Why did you decide to share your transition details on Reddit?
+Monika: What inspired you to share your transition journey on Reddit?

 "I’m happy to share my experience so that